maddigits/maddigits.github.com/_posts/2014-11-26-telegram-notifications.md

 title: "Notify your team using Telegram"
 ---

-In an ideal world, applications will never go down.
-In the real world, they might be.
-Every second counts when this kind of situation happens.
+In an ideal world, applications will never go down, for example.
+In the real world, shit happens.
+Every second counts when this happens.

-So, in order to be notified as soon as possible, I decided to use [Telegram][telegram] to notify my team if something goes **really** wrong - which shouldn't happen, ever.
+Let's take the example of a server going down for some reason (which shouldn't happen, ever).
+I want the team to be notified as soon as possible to mitigate the issue.
+To do that in a easy and free way, I decided to use [Telegram][telegram].

 ### Wait, wait... what is this Telegram thing again?